Skip to main content

 • Allow yourself to be sad.
 Denying such feelings may force them underground, where they can do more damage with time.
 Cry if you feel like it.
 Notice if you feel relief after the tears stop.

 • Think about the context of the sad feelings.
 Are they related to a loss or an unhappy event?
-Think about the feelings in a non-judging way and ride the wave of the experience.
+Think about the feelings in a nonjudgmental way and ride the wave of the experience.

 • Sadness can result from a change that you didn't expect, or it can signal that you might need to make changes in your life.
 Emotions are changing and will come and go.

-Signs of Depression:
+Signs of depression:

-• Depressed mood (e.g. feeling sad or empty)
+• Depressed mood (e.g., feeling sad or empty)

 • Lack of interest in previously enjoyable activities